WSU-kduncan/s24cicd-aschlotterbeck/README-CD.md

 ## Diagramming

-* Logically diagrammed steps for continuous deployment workflow
+* Logically diagrammed steps for continuous deployment workflow __Diagram is included with project description in Part 1__

 ## References
 * ChatGPT